< back to Blog home

 Oops!
 Something went wrong while submitting the form.

-Before the IPA became the most popular beer in the United States, the American Pale Ale (APA) was the nationwide favorite, for everyone from bartenders to cicerones.
+Before the IPA beer became the most popular beer in the United States, the American Pale Ale (APA) was the nationwide favorite, for everyone from bartenders to cicerones.
 As consumers opted for cleaner, lighter flavors, the APA became one of the most drinkable alcoholic beverages on various menu types.
-This was noticeable across the beer world, including in beer on tap.
+This was noticeable across the beer brands in the world, including in beer on tap.

 Expect to see APAs in shades of gold and amber, as they are significantly lighter than traditional English ales.
 APAs contain fewer malts than other ales but have enough hops to provide a delicious flavor.